-Cooks and jobbers had families who lived at the camps where they worked.
+Cooks and jobbers sometimes had families who lived at the camps where they worked.

 Growing up in these lumber communities must have been a profoundly unique and prolific experience.
-Early exposure to hard work, long hours and isolated conditions, surrounded by the beauty of Penn's woods and later the devastation of the logging industry, and the ever present, lumbermen.
-These woodsmen men came from varied backgrounds and locations but consistently they seemed to abide by common camps rules: no swearing, no drinking or fighting at camp, demonstrate respect for the cook, work hard and work safely.
+Early exposure to hard work, long hours, and isolated conditions, surrounded by the beauty of Penn's woods and later the devastation of the logging industry, and the ever-present woodhicks.
+These woodsmen came from varied backgrounds and locations but consistently they seemed to abide by common camps rules: no swearing, no drinking or fighting at camp, demonstrate respect for the cook, work hard, and work safely.

-The story of Alma and Jake Swanson slowly emerged through the series of photographs below.
+The story of Alma and Jake Swanson slowly emerged through the following series of photographs.
 Separate, they are indicative of the region and similar to other images.
-Together they provide a more cohesive story of a lumberman and his family in Potter County.
+Together they provide a more cohesive story of a jobber and his family in Potter County.